A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 If you’re up for a tasty adventure, this traditional delight is a must-try that’s bound to make your taste buds do a happy dance.

-So, imagine a tender octopus, perfectly cooked to that sweet spot where it’s neither too chewy nor too soft.
+So, imagine a tender octopus perfectly cooked in that sweet spot where it’s neither too chewy nor too soft.

 The paprika adds a smoky kick, the salt enhances the natural oceanic goodness, and the olive oil ties it all together in a symphony of flavors.